 The following was originally published in October 1930 on FORUM, vol. LXXXIV, No.4.
-It has been a great inspiration to me, so I would like to share it here.
+It has been a great inspiration to me, and I hope you enjoy reading it as well.

 What I Believe